rOpenGov/hetu/README.md

 ## Introduction

 `hetu` is an R package for structural handling of identity numbers used in the Finnish administration, in particular the personal identity numbers (henkilötunnus).
+Some functions can also be used with Finnish Business ID numbers (y-tunnus).

 The syntax in this package is unified with the similar package for Swedish ID numbers, the [sweidnumbr](https://github.com/rOpenGov/sweidnumbr).